Boostcom/bl-api-v3/source/includes/bl-api/v3/27_rewards_program.md

 type | Event
 ---- | -----------
-app_open | The member opened the loyalty club mobile application coupon_use | Member used some coupon link_click | Member clicked on link that has been sent from us email_open | Member opened an email that has been sent from us push_open | Member opened a push message that has been sent from us wifi_login | Member logged in to loyalty club WiFi geofence_enter | Member entered a geofence defined by loyalty club mobile application beacon_event | Member approached one of loyalty club's beacons consent_grant | Member granted one of loyalty club's consents
+app_opened | The member opened the loyalty club mobile application coupon_used | Member used some coupon link_clicked | Member clicked on link that has been sent from us email_opened | Member opened an email that has been sent from us push_opened | Member opened a push message that has been sent from us wifi_approached | Member approached (logged in to) loyalty club's WiFi geofence_approached | Member approached geofence defined by loyalty club mobile application beacon_approached | Member approached one of loyalty club's beacons consent_granted | Member granted one of loyalty club's consents

 ## <a name="v3-rewards-program-info"></a> Get info